 Hennepin County, which includes all of Shorewood, is part of the Minnesota Department of Agriculture quarantine area, which restricts wood from being removed from the county.
-EAB has not been reported in Shorewood.
-If you have an arborist indicate your trees are infected, please report to the city at 952.960.7900.
+As of April 8, 2022, EAB was reported in Shorewood.
+If you have an arborist indicate your trees are infested, please report to the city at 952.960.7900.

 What is Emerald Ash Borer?

 EAB is one of America’s most destructive tree pests.
 Its larvae kill ash trees by tunneling into the wood and feeding on the tree’s nutrients.
 Since its accidental introduction into North America, EAB has killed tens of millions of ash trees in 35 states.
 Infestation signs include one-eighth inch, D-shaped exit holes in ash tree bark and winding tunnels under the bark.
 The biggest risk of spreading EAB comes from people unknowingly moving firewood or other ash products harboring larvae.
 There are three easy steps Minnesotans can take to keep EAB from spreading: